JacobMcGill/ECO395M-HW4/HW_4.md

 <img src="HW_4_files/figure-markdown_strict/unnamed-chunk-25-23.png" width="960" />

 As can be seen above, the majority of incorrectly identified classes are in the double digits.
-However, there were 100 cases where PermanentCrop was predicted and the actual value was Vegetation.
+However, there were 153 cases where Forest was predicted and the actual value was SeaLake.